Raura Iida

 Raura Iida (飯田 來麗, Iida Raura) is a Japanese singer and actress, represented by the agency Amuse Inc. until March 2018.
 She is a former member of the idol group Sakura Gakuin and its sub-units Twinklestars, Sleepiece, and Minipati.
 She was the co-presenter of a live stream programme Spica no Yoru (スピカの夜) with Yuika Shima until the series ended in September 2017.

+She was affiliated with Japan Music Entertainment from 2021 to 2023.
+On 5 July 2023, she announced that she will be leaving Japan Music Entertainment and continue her work as an independent actress.